 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

-Apple has announced that it will hold a second fall event, titled "Unleashed," on Oct.
+Apple will be holding its second fall event, titled "Unleashed," on Oct.
 18. Here's what to expect from the company at the keynote, which is expected to focus on the Mac and audio accessories.

 While Apple revealed the iPhone 13 range and many other products at its "California Streaming" special event in September, there are still quite a few other items awaiting launch — particularly in the Mac and AirPods lineups.
 That includes 16-inch and 14-inch MacBook Pro models and updated AirPods that combine elements of the AirPods and AirPods Pro.